Anirban166/Go-Codeline/README.md

 ```go
 fmt.Println(contactList["Newperson"]) // 0
 ```
-- The way to go about this (which would create visible confusion in my example, such as whether the "Newperson" key has a contact number of 0, or whether the entry even exists) is to use a variable such as `ok` (similar to HTTP-200. jk) along which factors out a boolean indicating if that entry is present in the map or not: (true or false respectively)
+- The way to go about this (which would create visible confusion in my example, such as whether the "Newperson" key has a contact number of 0, or whether the entry even exists) is to use a variable such as `ok` (similar to HTTP-200. jk) which factors out a boolean indicating if that entry is present in the map or not: (true or false respectively)
 ```go
 pop, ok := contactList["Newperson"]
 fmt.Println(pop, ok) // 0, false -> invalid/non-existent entry